-The DSL will also keep the Headteacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
 The full responsibilities of the DSL and deputy DSL are set out in their job description.

 The Governing Body

 The Governing Body will facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.